North Norfolk Retreats

 • Bicycles Available

-Offering plenty of space and all the creature comforts, we thought the Walled Garden was close to perfect.
+Offering plenty of space and all the creature comforts, we thought the Garden Room was close to perfect.
 An open-plan living space and bedroom are split across two wooden suites that sit side by side in a private two-acre garden, surrounded by Victorian-era red brick and flint walls.
 Gravel paths cut through flower beds and pockets of lawn, tracing the footprints of the buildings that used to occupy these grounds.

 The rustic wall forms the back of the spacious living suite.
 There's a full kitchen on one side, a dining table big enough for 4 in the middle and a stylish lounge on the other.
 Beams run along the sloping ceiling, cowskin rugs soften the wooden floors, and a large woodburner sits in the heart of it all.
 It comes with a few more mod-cons than the Cabin, such as an oven, a full-size Smeg fridge-freezer and a TV for snuggly evenings in, so it would work well for longer stays.